 Just as important is the resolution.
 Look for 4K resolution, which ensures your images and videos are sharp, vibrant, and professional.
 This level of clarity makes content more engaging and easier to read.
 Many modern displays also come with powerful built-in operating systems, which means they can function as standalone computers, simplifying the design and engineering of your retail setup.

-Check for Multi-Touch and Connectivity Options
+Why Multi-Touch and Connectivity Are Key

 An interactive display’s real power comes from its ability to respond to touch.
 Most commercial displays offer multi-touch capabilities, allowing several people to interact with the screen at once.
 This feature is fantastic for collaborative work in an office or for allowing multiple shoppers to browse a digital catalog simultaneously.